Report and record cattle deaths on the holding

 - use the National Fallen Stock Scheme (NFSS) run by the National Fallen Stock Company (call 01335 320014 for information)

-You must not bury or burn carcasses on your holding (unless an incineration plant on your holding has been approved by the Animal Health and Veterinary Laboratories Agency).
+You must not bury or burn carcasses on your holding (unless an incineration plant on your holding has been approved by the Animal and Plant Health Agency ).

 In Great Britain, the only exceptions to this ban are for specified remote areas in the Highlands and Islands of Scotland, the Scilly Isles and Lundy Island in England, and Bardsey Island, Flatholm Island and Caldey Island in Wales.